Joel E. Cohen, Ph.D., Dr.P.H.

 The human species is a node in a network of feeding relationships, known as a “food web,” with thousands of other species.
-Species that humans eat are conventionally studied as part of agriculture.
+Species that humans eat are conventionally studied as part of agriculture, agroforestry, or fisheries.
 Species that eat humans, which are often the agents or vectors of infectious diseases, are studied in epidemiology and human microbiome research.
 Humans, the species humans eat, and the species that eat humans are nodes in a global food web, studied in ecology.
 The global food web includes many species not directly linked to humans by feeding and strongly interacts with the physical and chemical environment.

 Cohen and his colleagues aim to offer insights that can help manage local and global food webs for the well-being of humans and other species.
 They combine the perspectives of demography, agriculture, epidemiology, ecology, and environmental sciences.
 Their work uses concrete problems to develop new concepts for understanding populations and aims to crystallize these concepts into mathematical, statistical, and computational tools applicable to scientific and practical problems.